 Butterfield fenestrated his building with a mixed bag of trefoil-cusped lancets with ogee points to the north and the south, a two-light window with a trefoil in the head in the chapel W. wall, a round window formed of a large ogee-lobed quatrefoil in a circle, high up in the chapel E. wall, a three-light window with a large lobed cinquefoil in the head in the nave W. wall, and a three-light window with conventional curvilinear tracery in the chancel E. wall.
 The last is a clear indication of the church's early Victorian date, for such flexible Decorated traceries contravened all notions of 'correctness' after Ruskin's prejudicial theorising had had time to take effect, notably in chapter two of The Seven Lamps of Architecture ('The Lamp of Truth'), published in 1849.
 The porch is windowless but the outer doorway is double-chamfered above an order of shafts with fillets and circular capitals, and the inner doorway carries a complex series of mouldings including a hollow chamfer and a couple of rolls above another order of shafts.

-Inside the building, a single arch towards the east separates the nave and the chapel, but the chapel appears more open than that suggests, due to a two-bay stone screen between the chapel and the chancel, formed of three-light, originally unglazed openings, with very large trefoils in their heads.
+Inside the building, a single arch towards the east separates the nave and chapel, but the chapel appears less secluded than that suggests, as it is divided from the chancel only by a two-bay stone screen formed of three-light, originally unglazed openings, with very large trefoils in their heads.
 They match the style on a grander scale of the piscina and aumbry recessed in the sanctuary S. wall beyond.
-The arch between the two halves of the S. chapel, consists of a single, wide flat chamfer above semicircular shafts, and the eastern section is largely given over to a plain tomb-chest in the dead centre, of grey stone, decorated only by a sword and a cross in shallow relief and laid seemingly at random on the ridged top.
+The arch between the two halves of the S. chapel, consists of a single, wide flat chamfer above semicircular shafts, and the eastern section is largely given over to a plain tomb-chest in the exact centre, of grey stone, decorated only by a sword and a cross in shallow relief and laid seemingly at random on the ridged top.